EA

 • Representing clients in appeals and collections

-While other tax professionals, including CPAs, obtain their license through a state agency, EAs hold a national credential and can practice anywhere in the United States.
+While other tax professionals, including CPAs, obtain their license through a state agency, an EA designation is federal, so you can practice anywhere in the United States.

 Woodrow Wilson then signed the Revenue Act of 1913, expanding enrolled agents' roles to include preparing taxes and resolving taxpayer disputes with the IRS.
 In 1972, the National Association of Enrolled Agents was formed.